Count Alexis Kirillovich Vronsky

 The final bone of contention between the lovers is precisely this issue of Vronsky and his role in society.
 Even after resigning his commission and leaving Petersburg for a while with Anna, Vronsky can still move in the same social circles he used to visit, while Anna's life has completely changed.

-It isn't hard for Vronsky to continue life – or some aspects of his life – as he knew it before Anna.
+It isn't hard for Vronsky to continue life—or some aspects of his life—as he knew it before Anna.
 After all, Vronsky's a landowner and a well-liked guy around town.
 He's having some money troubles, but nothing that would get him barred from hanging out with the people he used to know.
 Vronsky even attends the provincial elections alongside Levin, Sviyazhsky, and Oblonsky in Part 6.
-What's more, Vronsky's able to restart his career: he knows the right people with whom to ingratiate himself in the new liberal party when he's attending the elections, and things are looking up for his ability to make something of himself again.
+What's more, Vronsky's able to restart his career: he knows the right people to suck up to in the new liberal party when he's attending the elections, and things are looking up for his ability to make something of himself again.

 But Anna can't join in with her old friends.
 Even Princess Betsy, who's been having an affair with a guy named Tushkevich on the side for ages, won't visit Anna on the grounds that it would be social suicide.
-Things really come to a head in Part 5, Chapter 23, when Mrs. Kartasov at the French opera won't even sit in the box next to Anna's because she's heard that Anna's.
+Things really come to a head in Part 5, Chapter 23, when Mrs. Kartasov at the French opera won't even sit in the box next to Anna's box.
 Anna can't even go to the opera without getting pointed at and humiliated by Petersburg's elite.

 After this disaster, all Anna can see is that Vronsky's out, carousing with his friends, while she's stuck at home with a baby she doesn't love and nothing else to do.
 Vronsky may have given up his army commission and changed his life for her, but that's not enough.
 Anna can't see past the unfairness of the fact that Vronsky can have a life outside of their relationship, and she can't.
 It's her vulnerability as a woman in conservative Petersburg society that contributes, as much as anything, to her jealous breakdowns, accusations, and finally, to the suicide that leaves Vronsky a shadow of the man he once was.